Philip Morris International Inc (PM)

 Liquidity ratios

-The liquidity ratios of Philip Morris International Inc have shown a declining trend over the past five years.
-The current ratio, which measures the company's ability to cover its short-term obligations with its current assets, has decreased from 1.09 in 2019 to 0.75 in 2023.
-This indicates a decreasing ability to meet short-term liabilities with current assets.
+Philip Morris International Inc's liquidity ratios show a declining trend over the years.
+The current ratio, which measures the company's ability to cover its short-term obligations with its current assets, decreased from 1.10 in 2020 to 0.88 in 2024.
+This indicates a potential weakening of the company's liquidity position.

 See also: